totollygeek/totollygeek.github.io/_posts/2021-01-13-devops-transformation-the-personas.md

 While I was doing our DevOps transformation journey, I have collaborated with a lot of my colleagues, and I have identified some personas who might be part of your journey as well.
 Having them identified and explained might help you out in your encounters.

 Of course, this does not mean those people are good or bad.
-All of the people I've worked with always tried their best to do whatever they consider valuable for them and the company.
+All of the people I've worked with, always tried their best to do whatever they consider valuable for them and the company.
 It is just the nature of people to have a different attitude and therefore perceive the reality of DevOps in other contexts.
 Also, many times feelings get involved, which is always tricky, but people have feelings, and there is no escape :)

 Here are some of the personas I have faced and how I tried working and discussing our journey with them.